Otis Norcross: Brother: D. Webster Norcross

 D. Webster Norcross (b.
 17 August 1826 – d.
 1903), the younger brother of Otis Norcross, Jr., married Delia Augustus [Bruce], a direct descendant of Pilgrim Henry Samson, Mayflower (1621).
 Their granddaughter Abigail [Samson] married George Bruce, whose subsequent grandson, [Capt.]
 Simon Bruce married Sarah [Whipple], a daughter of James Whipple and descendant of the Whipple family of Boston.

 Joseph Bruce, Capt.
 Bruces’ son, married Harriet [Fay]; whose parents Heman and Martha (Patty) Fay both descend from John Fay, the early Puritan who arrived on the Speedwell (1656) in Boston, Massachusetts.

 D. Webster Norcross' daughter, Clara Gertrude [Norcross] (b.
 1858, Boston), niece of Hon.
 Otis Norcross, and a gifted amateur oil painter, married (1883) Melville Oscar Stratton; son of Oscar Stratton and Ellen Amelia [Estabrook] of Sterling, MA, all later residents of Denver, CO., and pioneers of Westward Expansion.

 The Stratton family, were original settlers of Watertown, Massachusetts, whose progenitor Samuel Stratton (b.
 1592) and his first wife Alice [Beeby] arrived on the Arbella (30 July 1630, Massachusetts Bay Colony) and whose pedigree widely extends throughout the early American colonies.

 This Stratton line stems from Gravesend, Kent, England, and includes the original Stratton settlers of East Hampton, Long Island, Suffolk, Co., New York and James City, Jamestown, Virginia; including Winfield Scott Stratton, "the Gold King of Colorado", of the Windsor Stratton line.

 Melville [M.] Norcross Stratton, was the son of Melville O. Stratton and Clara G. [Norcross], grandnephew of Hon.
 Otis Norcross, married (1908) Helen Elizabeth [Hickey], of Grafton, Massachusetts, whose first three daughters Eleanor N., Elizabeth G., and Geraldine F., from a total of six children were the great grandnieces of Mayor Otis Norcross.

 M. Norcross Stratton served as President of Massachusetts Board of Education, Vocational Education Society of Boston; and Director Vocational Education [Division], Field of Industrial Schools for Men and Boys, and Agent-in-Charge of Teacher Training in all fields, Massachusetts Department of Education.

 Family tree

-The following is a selective family tree of notable members of the Norcross family relative to the Honorable Otis Norcross, 19th Mayor of the City of Boston, Massachusetts:
+The following is a selective family tree of notable members of the Norcross family relative to the Honorable Otis Norcross:

 Tribute

-The Norcross Grammar School District for Girls (erected: 1867; first occupied: March 1868) (D and Fifth Streets, Boston, MA) was duly named in tribute to the 19th Mayor of Boston, Massachusetts.
+The Norcross Grammar School District for Girls (erected: 1867; first occupied: March 1868) (D and Fifth Streets, Boston, MA) was duly named in tribute to the Norcross.